 Incredibly, in 2021, nearly 58 years after the assassination, a newly-published book led to this question still being debated.
 I answered it comprehensively 20 years earlier, in 2001—for the author of that very same new book!
 Here I answer it anew using current image processing programs.

 As I show on this page, it is straightforward to use a blurring program to blur Frame 312 in approximately the same manner that Frame 313 is blurred.
 Flipping between the two blurred frames gives us an immediate answer:

 It is undeniable that JFK’s head moves forwards from Frame 312 to Frame 313.
 The exact amount of forward movement (in inches) would depend on which part of his head is being referenced, as his head clearly rotates forwards on his neck.

 Again, as described on this page, one can use a deblurring program to estimate what Frame 313 would have looked like if it was not motion-blurred.
 This method is not as rigorous as that above, since deblurring is not in general uniquely defined for an image in the presence of noise.
 For the purpose of answering the question of which way JFK’s head moved, it is most useful to take Frame 312 (properly rotated and aligned) as the initial approximation, and then run the deblurring algorithm to remove, as best possible, any inconsistencies between that and the blurred Frame 313.
-Flipping between the result and Frame 312:
+Flipping between the resulting image and Frame 312, we see this: